Get Up and Go: Windsor's weather, traffic and gas prices for Wednesday

 Weather

-It is currently 9 C (49 F) in Windsor.
-A special weather statement is in effect.
+It is currently 3 C (38 F) in Windsor.
+A wind warning is in effect.

-Periods of rain ending early this morning then cloudy with a few showers beginning near noon.
-Risk of a thunderstorm.
-Wind southwest 30 km/h gusting to 60 increasing to 50 gusting to 70 this afternoon.
+Mainly sunny.
+Wind southwest 40 km/h gusting to 60 becoming west 60 gusting to 90 early this afternoon.

 Gas